wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 FieldAddressTaken
 ~~~~~~~~~~~~~~~~~
 This indicates that the addresses of one or more fields within the type were
-either written to memory or passed to a function call.
+either written to memory, passed to a function call or returned by a
+function.

 GlobalPtr
 ~~~~~~~~~